-Stem cells harvested from the patient’s own fat, blood or bone marrow can be used to treat debilitating lung diseases.
-According to the Lung Institute, by harnessing the healing power of stem cells, this alternative procedure slows the progression of the disease, restores lung function and reduces inflammation.
-The Lung Institute has completed over 800 treatments using stem cell therapy, and many patients report that they can finally breathe easier and are no longer confined to the indoors.
+Stem cells harvested from the patient’s own blood or bone marrow can be used to treat debilitating lung diseases.
+According to the Lung Institute, by harnessing the healing power of stem cells, this alternative procedure may slow the progression of the disease, may help improve lung function and may reduce inflammation.
+Many patients report that they can finally breathe easier and are no longer confined to the indoors.

 There is more to life than lung disease.
 For too long, chronic lung disease sufferers have abandoned the finer things in life due to health limitations.
 However, with medical advancements like stem cell therapy, life may no longer be defined by breathlessness, and summer memories can once again contain the joys of food, wine and family.